We are excited to welcome new clients Independent Sector, Landforce & Midwife Center

 The seed for BW3 was planted almost two decades ago when Dr. Hall-Russell, an Indianapolis native, began to merge her cultural influences with corporate leadership.
 Excited that she had been uniquely prepared by life, work experiences and her education to take on leadership positions, she also noticed patterns of bias that impacted her work and that of other Black women in majority organizations.
 So intrigued by the challenges, she chose to study this phenomenon for her doctoral research at Point Park University in Pittsburgh.

-Dr. Hall-Russell received her primary education in the Indianapolis Public Schools, an experience for which she is grateful.
-She went on to get her BA in Sociology from Indiana University (I.U.), a MA in Philanthropic Studies, and a MPA in Nonprofit Management also from I.U.
+She received her primary education in the Indianapolis Public Schools and went on to get her BA in Sociology from Indiana University (I.U.), a MA in Philanthropic Studies, and an MPA in Nonprofit Management also from I.U.
 She received her Ed.D in Leadership and Administration from Point Park University.
-She plans to publish her findings in a book specifically aimed at emerging leaders of color and those who’ll be working with them.
-She is also working on a BW3 Podcast "ColorFULL Leadership" (c).

-As a researcher at Indiana University, Hall-Russell published seminal work on African-American philanthropy, the impact of the black megachurch, and youth, religion and philanthropy.
+As a researcher at Indiana University, Hall-Russell published seminal work on African-American philanthropy "African American Traditons of Giving and Serving: A Midwest Perspective."
+She also conducted research on impact of the black megachurch, and youth, religion and philanthropy.
 Known for her direct writing style, she has been a frequent guest op/ed columnist for both the Indianapolis Star and the Pittsburgh Post-Gazette.
 Prior to establishing BW3, she sat at the helm of several large nonprofits and also worked in international marketing in the corporate sector.

 DEI Initiatives and Broken Cultures (on resisting the urge to establish DEI programs before a company's culture is prepared to handle them) https://www.linkedin.com/pulse/dei-initiatives-broken-cultures-resisting-urge-move-hall-russell/